-This is a new trail system that has some great flow and technical riding.
-If you ride the loop in a counterclockwise direction, you're in for a gradual climb and long technical and flowy descent.
+This trail system that has some great flow and technical riding.
+No matter which way you do this ride, you'll be surprised by how energy sapping the consistent ups and downs are.
 The trail is all singletrack as you head back to your car with a few little tiny straight up climbs....don't feel bad if you walk 25 yards up the steep sections....everyone does it :)

 Just when you think you have enough water, BRING MORE.
 It's a long ride, and you'll be having so much fun that you'll forget how much water you need to be drinking!
 No camping along the trail...BUT...Dubinky Well Road is just west of the trailhead on Hwy 313 and has some great dispersed camping.